-People passing through the Sacred Valley travel in droves to Lares Hot Springs, but few are aware of the neighboring Chimor hot springs.
-At Chimor, the water is clearer and fresher, and you won’t find the same crowds that you do at Lares.
+People passing through the Sacred Valley travel in droves to Lares Hot Springs, but few are aware of the neighboring Chimur hot springs.
+At Chimur, the water is clearer and fresher, and you won’t find the same crowds that you do at Lares.

 These hot springs are very well known and are very accessible.
 Many people on their way to Machu Picchu choose to make a stop here for a soak.
 Though these springs are popular with locals and foreigners alike, you don’t feel cramped while sharing the pools with so many others.
 There are a handful of large pools, offering room for many dozens of people to comfortably enjoy the warm waters.

 These springs are located about 5 km outside of the town of Santa Teresa.
 To get there, you can either take a 1-hour long walk from the village or hire a taxi.
 If you want to stay the night bring your tent because camping is allowed, and there is space within the springs to set up camp.

 These springs seem to be an unknown gem.
 The water is pure and clear, and the springs exist in a semi-jungle setting alongside the beautiful Apurimac river.
 There are a half a dozen different pools with natural stone bottoms, and you can easily jump in the river if you’d like.
 When I was there, there was just one other visitor to the springs.